 During the fall of 2008, I was on holiday in New England.
 In a small town, in the heart of the maple syrup region, if there’s such a place, I thought I’d try some local syrup in my coffee.
 It nearly turned me diabetic on the spot and brought me out in hives.
 I had to avoid sugar for the remainder of the holiday.

 They say opposites attract, and nothing could be a better example than my wife and me.
 Rita loves trying on new clothes, browsing the rails, and checking out the latest trends.

 I’d rather spend two hours reading poetry.

 New shoes are the worst.
 Taking your own shoes off in the shop, clean socks on a dirty floor, waiting for the assistant to bring the other shoe to try on and then having to walk up and down the shop to see how the new pair feel.
-Then, of course, there's the agony of breaking them in over the next six months.
+Then, of course, there’s the agony of breaking them in only to discover you made a purchase error.

 Because I don’t like theatre, poetry, mushrooms, noisy bars, sport, spicy food, Daniel Craig, flavoured coffee and new shoes; you’ll not be surprised I find it difficult to chat about things at social gatherings.